moses-sf/django-nuxt-bun-docker-starter/README.md

 2 different compose files for dev and prod are provided, with the dev server and nuxt running on volumes so hot reload is enabled.

 ## Setup
-1. Make a copy of the .env.template file and rename it to .env for development and .env.prod for production, fill in the required values
 2. run docker-compose with the appropriate file

 ## Notes